 Developers spend at least 50% of their time understanding applications before modifying them

-Accelerate cleanup of legacy application source and objects
+Need to accelerate the cleanup of legacy application source and objects?

 Auto-document application components in a readable way